 Service Members in the Military

-Active-duty personnel of the military forces are especially vulnerable to identity theft while deployed since they may not detect errors on their credit reports or get calls from debt collectors over a bogus charge.
+Active-duty personnel of the military forces is especially vulnerable to identity theft while deployed since they may not detect errors on their credit reports or get calls from debt collectors over a bogus charge.
 According to FTC studies, government papers or benefits fraud and credit card fraud are the most common problems for military customers.

 Users of Social Media